 He believes he’s found a Knight Master when he meets the stoic woman named Zola, but is disappointed when she states that she is no such thing.
 When the attack commences on Shu’s village, he races to find Zola and her companion, a boy named Jiro, to recruit them to help fight them off.
 They refuse, however, and tell him that if he wants his village saved he must do it himself.

-Jiro and his friends, a girl named Kluke and three others, make a valiant effort to fight off the soldier, but to no avail.
+Jiro and his friends, a girl named Kluke and three others, make a valiant effort to fight off the soldiers, but to no avail.
 The leader of the soldiers is met with Zola and he prepares for battle by calling on his shadow, which turns into a goblin-like beast.
 Zola too calls upon her shadow, a killer bat.

 The goblin is no match for Killer Bat, but the resulting battle causes debris to fly everywhere.
 Just as Shu’s friends are about to be killed by a falling heap of debris, he leaps into the path of danger with nothing but the wish to save them behind him.
 As he’s about to get crushed, his shadow suddenly emerges as a brilliant blue dragon, aptly named Blue Dragon, the incredible power everyone’s been looking for.